lmotta/catalog-on-the-fly/README.md

 Luiz Motta

 ## Changelog
+- 2016-03-30
+Check if has valid link for XML and add message when not valid.
+Fixed bug when link is broken
 - 2015-08-30
 Identifies date field, where, type is Text, the format of values are yyyy-MM-dd
 - 2015-07-28